nexus949/scli/readme.md

 scli uses terminal arguments using `argc` and `argv[]` to get commands.
 It then parses them and then stores them in a simple text file (`.txt`).

 scli stores keys and path in a key - value pair structure and read from the that file itself.
 Example : `dwn="C://users/username/donwloads"`.
+And then open using `scli open dwn`.
+(The key `dwn` must match what is stored in the `.txt` file !).

 Strict parsing rules have been applied so that any tampering or misalignment with the structure will cause scli to throw error.